 Spring is finally here and the sun and warm temperatures are not far behind.
 Soon you will want to be out enjoying the sunshine and what better way to do it than getting out on the water?
 Before you make your first trip to the lake this year, it’s a good idea to make sure your sterndrive engine or outboard motor is top running shape.
 Below is a boat equipment checklist of some items to review before taking your boat out.
 This list does not represent everything you should check but does give good suggestions of where you should start.
-Please consult a certified marine repair mechanic prior to working on your boat motor.
-It’s also a good idea to consult your owner’s manual for boat maintenance guides specific to your boat model.
+Please consult a certified marine repair mechanic prior to working on your boat motor maintenance.
+It’s also a good idea to consult your owner’s manual for boating maintenance guides specific to your boat model.

 Cables, Belts & Hoses

 Always check for cracking that occurred during winter storage.

 Control cables with cracks or swelling on the outer layer may indicate need to replace.Belts should fit tightly around the pulleys to prevent slipping.
 A worn belt may have a black substance near the pulley & also may fit loosely.